 Specialty practice challenges in managing chronic diseases

 For historical, path-dependent reasons, medical specialities have clustered around body parts: joints, skin, the gut, nerves.
 But immune disorders don’t work that way, because the immune system serves the entire body.
 In chronic inflammatory diseases, immune system signaling chemicals and cells inflame and damage their own hosts’ tissues.
-However, despite advances in immunology, CIDs are still defined, diagnosed and treated based on the particular tissues that are being damaged.
+However, despite advances in immunology, the medical community still defines, diagnoses and treats CIIDs based on the particular tissues being damaged.

 Neurologists treat multiple sclerosis (MS), gastroenterologists treat inflammatory bowel disease (IBD) and rheumatologists treat a variety of inflammatory joint and connective tissue disorders.
-Contrast this to oncology, where hundreds of types of cancer affecting tissues and organs all over the body are united under one specialty.
+Contrast this to oncology, one specialty that unites hundreds of types of cancer affecting tissues and organs all over the body.